Welcome to Social Feed Manager!

 Social Feed Manager (SFM) is an open-source tool designed for researchers, archivists, and curious individuals to collect social media data from Twitter, Tumblr, Flickr, or Sina Weibo.
 See the SFM Overview for a quick look at SFM.

 If you want to learn more about what SFM can do, read What is SFM used for?
 This guide is for users who have access to SFM and want to learn how to collect.
-If you’re an administrator setting up SFM for your institution, see Admin and Technical Documentation.
+If you’re an administrator setting up SFM for your institution, see admin-documentation.

 - To get your first collection up and running: